-We all know that we can install, update, upgrade and remove packages using apt or aptitude package managers in Debian-based systems such as Ubuntu, Linux Mint etc. These package managers pulls the packages along with all required dependencies from the repositories and install them on our system.
+We all know that we can install, update, upgrade and remove packages using apt or aptitude package managers in Debian, Ubuntu, Linux Mint and Pop!_OS etc. These package managers pulls the packages along with all required dependencies from the online repositories and install them on our system.
 In addition, we can speed up downloading of packages in our Ubuntu system using a simple, yet powerful utility called apt-fast.

 We can install apt-fast utility using the following one-liner command in any DEB-based system: